2017 - Ongoing

-The sequence guides viewers through a veritable wilderness– a landscape of images and devices which infinitely deflect, replicate, and distort any information within its borders.
-The architecture of this wilderness sustains and conceals a predominantly white, male hegemony.
-The sequence aspires to make visible these invisible mechanisms, and to this end it is populated entirely by white male figures.
+The sequence presents these conditions as a veritable wilderness– a landscape of images and devices that infinitely deflects, replicates, and distorts any information within its borders.
+The architecture of this wilderness sustains and conceals among many things a predominantly white, male hegemony.
+The sequence aspires to visualize a mechanism which hides in plain sight, and to this end it is populated entirely by white male figures.

 The integration of various technologies into all facets of contemporary life has rendered us stateless, both totally surrounded and utterly alone.
-Our devices pull us away from here and now, producing endless trails of algorithmically sortable data and fueling a hyper-partisan fever, all against the ominous backdrop of domestic mass surveillance and psychographic advertising.
-As the internet is quickly transforming from what was once the most democratic of commons to ground zero for the re-consolidation of power, images have become the irreducible unit of cultural production, and as a result the primary means of modulating our agency.
+Our devices pull us away from the here and now, producing endless trails of algorithmically sortable data and fueling a hyper-partisan fever, all against the ominous backdrop of domestic mass-surveillance and psychographic advertising.

 We make and consume pictures in the ways we were taught, a ritualized vision we adopt without question.
 By utilizing a plurality of photographic languages and methods– ranging from formal scenes composed with a 4x5 view camera, to black and white reportage shot with harsh on-camera flash reminiscent of crime scene photography– this project positions technological sight as a means which serves and conceals an oppressive social architecture.